Kyriosity/read-write/README+/pencraft/README+/opuses/quotes/README+/cornerstones.md

-# IT quotes - Fluid collection
+# IT quotes - Cornerstones

 ![Work in progress](https://img.shields.io/badge/🚧_work_🚧-in_progress-yellow)